Learn Typescript Bitwise and Assignment Operators with examples

 The following table explains it with examples.

-| Operator | Title | Description | Example | | :------- | :--------------------------- | ------------------------------------------------------------------------------------- | ----------------------------------------- | ------------------ | --- | | = | Simple assign | Evaluates, And operation on bits Integers parameters | a=2 and value of a is 2 | | += | Add And assign | Add right operand to left and assign the result to left operand | a+=2 and value of a is equal to a=a+2 | | -= | Subtract and assign | Subtract right operand to left and assign the result to left operand | a-=2 and value of a is equal to a=a+2 | | *= | Multiply And assign | Multiply right operand with left and assign the result to left operand | a*a=2 is equal to a=a*2 | | /= | Divide and assign | Divide right operand with left and assign the result to left operand | c/=2 is equal to c=c/2 | | %= | Modulus And Assign | Divide right operand with left and assign the result of the remainder to left operand | c%=2 is equal to c=c%2 | | <<= | Left Shifts And assign | Perform left shift and result is assigned to left operand | c<<=2 is equal to c=c<<2 | | >>= | Right Shifts And assign | Perform Right shift and result is assigned to left operand | c>>=2 is equal to c=c>>2 | | &= | Bitwise And Assign | Perform Bitwise And and the result is assigned to left operand | c&=2 is equal to c=c&2 | | ^= | Bitwise Exclusive And Assign | Perform Bitwise Exclusive OR and result is assigned to left operand | c^=2 is equal to c=c^2 | | \|= | Bitwise Or And Assign | Perform Bitwise inclusive OR and the result is assigned to left operand | c | =2is equal toc=c | 2 |
+| Operator | Title | Description| Example| | :------- | :--------------------------- | ------------------ | ---------------- | ------------------ | | = | Simple assign | Evaluates, And operation on bits Integers parameters | a=2 and value of a is 2 | | += | Add And assign | Add right operand to left and assign the result to left operand | a+=2 and value of a is equal to a=a+2 | | -= | Subtract and assign | Subtract right operand to left and assign the result to left operand | a-=2 and value of a is equal to a=a+2 | | *= | Multiply And assign | Multiply right operand with left and assign the result to left operand | a*a=2 is equal to a=a*2 | | /= | Divide and assign | Divide right operand with left and assign the result to left operand | c/=2 is equal to c=c/2 | | %= | Modulus And Assign | Divide right operand with left and assign the result of the remainder to left operand | c%=2 is equal to c=c%2 | | <<= | Left Shifts And assign | Perform left shift and result is assigned to left operand | c<<=2 is equal to c=c<<2 | | >>= | Right Shifts And assign | Perform Right shift and result is assigned to left operand | c>>=2 is equal to c=c>>2 | | &= | Bitwise And Assign | Perform Bitwise And and the result is assigned to left operand | c&=2 is equal to c=c&2 | | ^= | Bitwise Exclusive And Assign | Perform Bitwise Exclusive OR and result is assigned to left operand | c^=2 is equal to c=c^2 | | \|= | Bitwise Or And Assign | Perform Bitwise inclusive OR and the result is assigned to left operand | c | =2is equal toc=c | 2 |

-Typescript Comma Operator
+TypeScript Comma Operator

-This is used to perform the multiple expressions and return the last expression value.
+The comma operator (,) is used to perform multiple expressions and return the value of the last expression.
+Expressions are evaluated from left to right.

 Syntax :-